NTSB urges ban on some helicopter flights at Washington airport where 67 people died in midair crash

-National Transportation Safety Board Chairwoman Jennifer Homendy laid out frightening statistics to underscore the danger that has existed for years near Ronald Reagan National Airport and expressed anger that it took a midair collision for it to come to light.
+National Transportation Safety Board Chairwoman Jennifer Homendy laid out frightening statistics about near misses to underscore the danger that has existed for years near Ronald Reagan National Airport and expressed anger that it took a midair collision for it to come to light.

 In just over three years, she said, there were 85 close calls when a few feet in the wrong direction could have resulted in the same kind of accident that happened on Jan.
 29 when the military helicopter collided with an American Airlines jet over the Potomac River as the plane was approaching the airport.

+Duffy said the hazards at Reagan airport should have been recognized earlier by the FAA.

+“The data was there.
+It wasn’t effectively analyzed to see we had this risk,” he said.

-The federal safety board determined that the existing separation distance between planes and helicopters at the airport is “insufficient and poses an intolerable risk to aviation safety,” Homendy said.
+The NTSB determined that the existing separation distance between planes and helicopters at Reagan airport is “insufficient and poses an intolerable risk to aviation safety,” Homendy said.

 She said she was devastated for families that are grieving because they lost loved ones.
 Among the victims were 28 members of the figure skating community.